 Wraparound Fidelity Index, Brief Version (WFI-EZ)

-The WFI-EZ represents an attempt to provide sites and states with a comprehensive Wraparound fidelity assessment tool that is more user friendly and efficient than the interviews of the WFI-4.
-The WFI-EZ is completed through brief, self-report surveys with four types of respondents: parents or caregivers, youths 11 years of age or older, Wraparound facilitators, and team members.
-It is important to gain the unique perspectives of these four informants to understand fully how Wraparound is being implemented.
+The WFI-EZ is a self-report survey for up to four types of respondents: parents or caregivers, youths 11 years of age or older, Wraparound facilitators, and team members.
 The survey can be self-administered or administered by a program staff member.
 It can be completed via online survey or by hand on a piece of paper.
-The survey collects data on Wraparound implementation fidelity (25 items) as well as caregiver and youth satisfaction (4 items) and youth and family outcomes (9 items)
+The survey takes about 10 minutes to complete, and collects information about Wraparound implementation fidelity (25 items), as well as caregiver and youth satisfaction (4 items), and youth and family outcomes (9 items).

 The Team Observation Measure (TOM) is employed by external evaluators to assess adherence to standards of high-quality Wraparound during team meeting sessions.
-The TOM Version 1 consists of 20 items, with two items dedicated to each of the 10 principles of Wraparound.
-Each item consists of 3-5 indicators of high-quality Wraparound practice as expressed during a child and family team meeting.
-Working alone or in pairs, trained raters indicate the whether or not each indicator was in evidence during the Wraparound team meeting session.
-These ratings are translated into a score for each item as well as a total fidelity score for the session overall.
-A new version of the TOM, the TOM-2 provides a briefer and more efficient measure, reorganized into 8 domains and 44 total items.
+The newest version of the TOM (the TOM 2.0) contains 36 items organized around seven domains, such as Effective Teamwork, and the Use of Natural and Community Supports.
+Each item represents a single indicator of quality practice.
+Working alone or in pairs, trained raters indicate whether or not each indicator was in evidence during the Wraparound team meeting session.
+These ratings are translated into scores for each domain as well as a total fidelity score for the session overall.

 It results in a quantified assessment of community supports for Wraparound across multiple domains, so that researchers can determine the impact of these conditions on fidelity and outcomes.
 Results are structured so that local groups can assess system supports for Wraparound, respond to areas of strength and weakness, and monitor improvements over time.